erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 0 - Open a neural network<br />
 1 - Create a new neural network<br /><br />
 1 must be entered to create a new neural network.<br /><br />
-The properties of the artificial neural network need to be determined step by step.
+The features of the artificial neural network need to be determined step by step.

 ### Step 2 : NUMBER OF INPUT DATA
 <p align="center">